 Heazel Martinez hosts a Changes Group on the last Saturday of the month and Melba Jiménez offers a weekly Changes/study group at her home on Friday afternoons.

 Your donation makes you part of our movement.
 You know the importance of listening and to helping people listen to themselves.
 Traditional funding sources are not yet aware of how important that is.
 That’s why we need your help!
 Please consider a gift in the amount of : $1000; $500; $250; $100; $50 (or whatever amount is right for you).
 MUCHISSIMAS GRACIAS!

 There are two ways to donate.
 Donating directly to The International Focusing Institute’s El Salvador page is tax-deductible.
 Please click on the buttons below:

 Or you can send a donation through PayPal.
 This won’t be tax deductible.

-We are people who have experienced the benefits of Focusing, Listening and Nonviolent Communication in our lives and relationships and want to share these benefits with the world.
+We are people who have experienced the benefits of Focusing, Listening and Compassionate Communication in our lives and relationships and want to share these benefits with the world.

 Every time we pause and sense how we are feeling inside, every time we pay attention to what we need, our lives get a little bit better.
 Every time we remember to really listen to someone else, or to express what we need, our relationships open up to love and sharing.